 These roles are great opportunities for teaching staff to grow their careers within an organization they love.
 Keep reading to learn more about three of these roles and how they impact our children’s education and the U-GRO community.

 Some members of our core teaching staff choose to become a team facilitator in addition to their current position at U-GRO.
 A team facilitator is responsible for promoting a positive and engaging U-GRO culture by living and sharing expectations related to the organization’s core values.
 In this role, the facilitator is a liaison between team members and center leadership.
 He or she provides additional support to enhance accountability and the flow of information and communication between team members and leadership.
 This is a great first step for a teacher who is looking to be a director in the future.

 The curriculum coordinator position is the perfect opportunity for core teaching staff who want to participate in the implementation of curriculum.
 Our curriculum coordinator is part of the Curriculum Committee, which consists of other coordinators and the Director of Education & Curriculum.
-The committee regularly meets to determine monthly themes and curriculum coordinator.
+The committee regularly meets to determine monthly themes and curriculum calendar.

 He or she oversees quality assurance of curriculum programs by helping to answer questions and training new teachers.
 This is a great position for teachers who enjoy being a go-to resource for their fellow team members.